OliverStoll/WoT-IoT-Playground/frontend/README.md

 - [Known issues](#known-issues)

 ## Implementation
-The frontend user interface is implemented as a React-based1 single-page web application and written in Typescript.
+The frontend user interface is implemented as a React-based single-page web application and written in Typescript.
 Since it is only communicating with the controller and not with the devices directly, there is no need for different protocols here.
 The communication is completely based on our HTTP REST API.
 But because we extract the endpoints for the interactions with the devices from the Thing Descriptions here, we could not ignore the extensibility of the frontend completely.
 As with the rest of our application, we limited our current implementation to